ahmedTohami/memory-game/README.md

 # memory game
-this project is a simple javascript game that uses
-DOM interface and query selectors
+this project is a simple javascript game that uses DOM interface, query selectors and Event Listeners
-Element and Node interface
-Event Listeners

 ---
 ## Used External Libraries
 1. [jquery](https://jquery.com/)